euniceAtoboe99/lets-learn-linux-1/answers.md

 ## Q4

-To create the directory structure, I used the -p flag with the mkdir command.
-The -p flag allows parent directories to be created automatically if they do not already exist.
-It also prevents errors if a directory already exists.
+I used the `-p` flag with the mkdir command.
+This allowed the parent directories to be created automatically and prevented errors if a directory already existed.

-I also used brace expansion in Bash.
-Brace expansion allows multiple directory names to be generated from a single command, which makes it possible to create the entire folder structure in one step instead of creating each folder individually.
+I also used Bash brace expansion to create the entire folder structure in a single command.
+This saved time and made the command much cleaner than creating each directory one by one.

-Without brace expansion, I would have needed several separate mkdir commands to create each directory one at a time.
-While that would still work, it would be slower and more likely to result in mistakes.
-Using brace expansion made the command shorter, easier to read, and more efficient, especially when creating a large directory structure.
+I could have created the directories individually, but it would have taken longer and increased the chance of making mistakes.
+Using brace expansion was the faster and more efficient approach.# Section 1 – Orient Yourself

 ## Q5